luihabl/VkFluidSim/README.md

 - [ ] Add surface tension model and other viscosity methods.
 - [ ] Load objects and scenes using glTF 2.
 - [ ] Solid and viscoelastic fluid models for simulating things like mud and terrain.
+- [ ] Record particle and object positions, and export to a file for being externally analyzed or rendered.

 ## Credits and refences